 During the product demonstration, you will gain many insights into how it works.
 You can follow the measuring process live and then discuss your questions with our experts.

-We offer two measuring devices for the Dynamic Scale Loop measuring principle.
-The Differential Scale Loop DSL for convenient use in the laboratory and the mobile version mDSL for use directly on site.
+We offer three measuring devices for the Dynamic Scale Loop measuring principle.
+The Differential Scale Loop DSL for convenient use in the laboratory, the new inline model and the mobile version mDSL for use directly on site.

 Differential Scale Loop DSL - The all-rounder for the laboratory - |